apache/beam/playground/terraform/README.md

 # Prerequisit:

+The following to be done:

 * GCP project should be created
 * Bucket should be created
-* Service account with the following roles should be created:
+* It is necessary to create a service account with the required roles:
    - App Engine Admin
    - App Engine Creator
    - Artifact Registry Administrator